firstname16264/Thalir_Fest_2023/ReadMe.txt

                       This is also useful for individual users travelling in remote areas where hotels and toilet fecilities are not common.
                       Other features include a Fast-Tag like credit system with auto subtraction of credits, and a Past booking page with taggable location for rebooking.

+Web App Demo :
+  To test out the website yourself, go to http://iunderstandit.in/index.php.
+Its safe, I promise.
+Your brower might say that its unsafe because I don't have an SSL Cirtificate for the website, which can cost a monthly fee.
+Before using the app, you need to go to chrome://flags/#unsafely-treat-insecure-origin-as-secure if you are using chrome and paste 'http://www.iunderstandit.in,http://iunderstandit.in' into the input field and toggle the Disable button to Enable and relode chrome.
+Otherwise the website won't be allowed to ask for your loacation permition which, as you can imagine is crutial to a website whose main feature is a Dynamic Map.

 I was responsible for the circuit building, the Arduino Mega code for handling the circuit, the raspberry pi code with live access to the database , on the hardware side, and the Full Stack (Front end, Middle Tyer, Backend) Creation for the website.